 Reverts Getting Closer to Allah

 Take advantage of social media and form a group to remind each other of daily habits.
-I personally have formed one on whatsapp where we remind each other of making istighfar or repentance, praising Allah and reading a few verses of the Quran.
+I personally have formed one on Whatsapp where we remind each other of making istighfar or repentance, praising Allah and reading a few verses of the Quran.

 Keep in mind that we can grow at a faster rate when we are able to share our experiences with one another and hold each other accountable.
 We learn the most when we teach it to others.

-Seeing others grasp truth for the first time gives it a fresh impact on our lives as well.
+Seeing others grasp the truth for the first time gives it a fresh impact on our lives as well.
 It reminds us of the beauty and the blessing of finding Islam.

 Salma added, “I have personally found in my life, that when I neglect reading the Quran and praying to Allah, my faith fades.
 Conversely, when I focus more on listening to Allah’s orders and praying to him, my faith is strengthened.
 I feel this is a critical area of our spiritual life.”